ozalpozqur/altogic-auth-remix/README.md

 - [Remix App](https://remix.run/docs/en/v1/tutorials/blog#quickstart)
 - You also need an Altogic Account.
 If you do not have one, you can create an account by [signin up for Altogic](https://designer.altogic.com/).

-## How email-based sign-up works in Altogic
-By default, when you create an app in Altogic, email-based authentication is enabled.
-In addition, during email-based authentication, the email address of the user is also verified.
-Below you can find the flow of email and password-based sign-up process.

 ![Authentication Flow](./github/auth-flow.png)